EIK-LUG/EIK-LUG.github.io/learning-resources.md

 [Visual Algo](http://visualgo.net/) & [cs.usfca.edu algorithm visualisation](https://www.cs.usfca.edu/~galles/visualization/Algorithms.html) - Visualisation of data structures and algorithms.

 [Desktop Environments for Linux](http://askubuntu.com/questions/65083/what-kinds-of-desktop-environments-and-shells-are-available) & [Gnome Look](http://gnome-look.org/) - Have linux installed, but want to make it look pleasing to the eyes?
-Your welcome.
+You're welcome.

 [DistroWatch](http://distrowatch.com/) - Have a look here to see what the different shapes and sizes of linux are up to or what exists at all.